Getting Smarter About Democratization

 Many thanks to the team at dscout, the attendees of the Research Leaders Forum, and everyone who shared their thoughts on democratization with me.
 And special thanks, Donna Driscoll, for your valuable feedback, the ideas you contributed to this article, and your enduring thought-partnership.

-Julie’s work in Design and UX Research has spanned decades, as a consultant across industries and most recently in-house as the Head of UX Research and Content Design for LinkedIn.
-She has cultivated a practice that centers dignity and the complexity of the human experience in product development and leadership—and a belief that it’s okay to have a little fun along the way.
+Julie’s work in Design and UX Research has spanned decades, as a consultant across industries, in-house as the Head of UX Research and Content Design for LinkedIn, and now as VP of Research at dscout.
+She has cultivated a practice that centers dignity and the complexity of the human experience in product development and leadership—and a belief that it’s okay to have a little fun along the way

 Subscribe To People Nerds